sirius-ms/sirius/README.md

         molecular formulas and have to download much smaller candidate structure lists.

-Identifying Molecular Structure with CSI:FingerId
+Identifying Molecular Structure with CSI:FingerID
 -------------------------------------------------

 After computing the fragmentation trees you can search these in a structure database.
 Again we provide a **single mode** and a **batch mode**.
-The single mode is available by clicking on the molecular formula of interest, then switching to the **CSI:FingerId** tab and pressing on the **Search online with CSI:FingerId** button.
-The batch mode can be triggered by pressing on the **CSI:FingerId** in the toolbar.
+The single mode is available by clicking on the molecular formula of interest, then switching to the **CSI:FingerID** tab and pressing on the **Search online with CSI:FingerID** button.
+The batch mode can be triggered by pressing on the **CSI:FingerID** in the toolbar.

 > \[image\]

-When starting the CSI:FingerId search you are again asked to choose between PubChem or biological databases.
+When starting the CSI:FingerID search you are again asked to choose between PubChem or biological databases.
 This is mainly a performance issue because you can filter your result lists afterwards by any database you want to.
 Our biological database is several magnitudes